 Time alignment of multiple signal streams occurs only once for each application.
-When aggregation and time alignment are combined, this constitutes phasor data concentration in the sense of the old PDCs, but her it is a function, not a device or system.
-This means that concentration may be implemented flexibly by the application, as a service, or otherwise, as long as the non-stacking constraint is observed.
+When aggregation and time alignment are combined, this constitutes phasor data concentration in the sense of the old PDCs, but here it is a function, not a device or system.
+This means that concentration may be implemented flexibly by the application, as a service, or otherwise, as long as the non-stacking of time alignments constraint is observed.
 In general, the functions of aggregation and time alignment are separated in this Guidance, providing more flexibility in implementation and in avoiding PDC stacking.
+One reason for separating these functions is that aggregation may be needed for reasons other than PMU data processing.35

-The set of diagrams below are simplified data flow models where we are considering only the streaming PMU signal data, beginning at the sensors (src) and terminating at applications that consume the data.
+The set of diagrams below are simplified data flow models where we are considering only the streaming PMU signal data, beginning at the sensors (src) and terminating at applications that use the data.
 Clearly there are other data flows for management of the communication and sensing devices, security, etc. These are considered elsewhere in this Guidance.
 The diagrams illustrate several different potential approaches to data flow structure.
-They are not all equally good but are provided to illuminate the structural issues associated with PMU data flows.
+They are not all equally good but are provided to luminate the structural issues associated with PMU data flows.
 Note that the term "Persist" in the diagrams refers to any of the modes of data storage described in the Core Considerations section above except data in motion, which is treated in the "no storage" models.